Lloyd Bentsen: Early political career

+Political career

 1976 presidential campaign

 Beginning in 1974, Bentsen campaigned for the Democratic presidential nomination.
 In 1974 he visited 30 states and raised $350,000 at a single fundraiser in Texas.
 Bentsen formally announced his candidacy on February 17, 1975, and in the early part of that year he had already raised over $1 million for his campaign; only George Wallace of Alabama and Henry M. "Scoop" Jackson of Washington state had raised more money by that point.
 Bentsen did not organize effectively on a national level, and many observers believed the freshman senator was running without any real hope of winning the nomination, hoping instead to secure a vice-presidential nomination.

 Wallace and Jackson were considered to be the two main contenders for the moderate to conservative voters to whom Bentsen would appeal; early in the campaign few foresaw Jimmy Carter of Georgia also effectively appealing to that group.

-By October 1975 Bentsen, generating little national attention or significance in the polls, scaled back his campaign to a limited effort in areas of 8 to 10 states, hoping for a deadlocked convention.
+By October 1975, Bentsen, generating little national attention or significance in the polls, scaled back his campaign to a limited effort in areas of 8 to 10 states, hoping for a deadlocked convention.
 In the first state contest Bentsen vigorously contested, Mississippi, he managed only 1.6% of the vote.
 Two weeks later Bentsen staked the remainder of his campaign and resources in neighboring Oklahoma but finished third with only 12%.
 A few days later Bentsen shut down his national campaign, staying in the race only as a favorite son in Texas.
 In the May 1, 1976, primary, Jimmy Carter won 92 of Texas's 98 delegates.
 The eventual nominee and president, Carter was later quoted as saying he had expected a much stronger showing by Bentsen but that Bentsen's failure to campaign nationally had ended his hopes.